 Look at that beauty!

-The first bite of this pudding brought me straight back to my childhood, but it was much better than I remember it being.
+The first bite of one of these Banana Pudding Cups brought me straight back to my childhood, but it was much better than I remember it being.
 The banana flavor is intense and wonderful.

 This is totally worth the time it takes to make if you are a banana pudding fan.
 Buy some bananas, let ’em rot, and make this in a few weeks!